EU blocks export of AstraZeneca COVID-19 vaccines to Australia | DW | 04.03.2021

 The sources said AstraZeneca had reportedly requested authorization from the Italian government to export some 250,000 doses from its Anagni plant, close to Rome.
 The site is owned by US group Catalent.

-According to the Associated Press, an EU official, who asked to remain anonymous, confirmed the report on the vaccine block that first appeared in the Financial Times
+According to the Associated Press, an EU official, who asked to remain anonymous, confirmed the vaccine block, which was first reported by the Financial Times.

-The ban is believed to be the first time that the EU implemented its COVID-19 vaccine exports ban.

-The bloc issued an export control system a month ago amid shortages of vaccine doses in the early stages of its inoculation campaign.
+The EU launched an export control system in late January amid shortages of vaccine doses in the early stages of its inoculation campaign.

-The EU hoped the mechanism ensures drug manufacturers respect their contractual obligations to the bloc before commercial exports can be approved.
+The mechanism is designed to ensure drug manufacturers fulfil their contractual obligations to the bloc before commercial exports can be approved.

 Italian Prime Minister Mario Draghi, who assumed office last month, recently told fellow EU leaders that the bloc needed to speed up vaccinations and impose consequences on pharma companies that failed to deliver on promised doses.